ayushanand18/storage-engine-graph-db/notes/DESIGN.md

   + direct reads to cache.
   + cache is simply a swap space.
   + cache is not updated like active memtable. queries are cached, and swapped in from disc.
+  + cache will only contain value dating back from old memt to disc. not active memt.

 ## Directory Structure
 ```